• Spirits of the House

 Blocked at the Border: Jaguar, Bighorn, Arroyo Toad, Least Tern, Flannel Bush, Least Bells, Light Footed Clapper, Loach Minnow, Masked Bobwhite Quail, Quino Checkerspot Butterfly, Mexican Gray Wolf, Mexican Long Nosed Bats, Ocelot, Canelo Hills Ladies’-Tresses, Northern Aplomado Falcon, Javelina, Salt Marsh Bird’s Beak, San Diego Fairy Shrimp & Otay Tarplant

-gouache on paper, 31 x 45 inches plus frame
+gouache on paper, 31 x 45 inches plus frame. private collection

 • Sweet Friend

 Gouache on paper.
-5 x 5 inches, plus frame
+5 x 5 inches, plus frame. private collection

 • Great Horned Owls, Flowering Milkweed and Tarantula Hawk